We have answers

 + Which businesses qualify for factoring?

 Many businesses that provide services or sell goods use invoice factoring to access working capital.
-Factoring companies provide funding to companies of many different industries including manufacturing, distribution, transportation, information technology, and more.
+Factoring companies provide funding to businesses in many different industries including manufacturing, distribution, transportation, information technology, and more.

 + What invoices are eligible for funding?

 Only invoices payable by another business, current, and unpledged invoices are eligible for factoring.
-However, not every single invoice has to be factored though.
+However, not every single invoice has to be factored.
 Companies are allowed to decide which invoices they want to factor.

 + How quickly will funding be received?